aggresss/spec/IETF/RFC1122_en-US.md

 A route cache entry may also include control information used to choose an entry for replacement.
 This might take the form of a "recently used" bit, a use count, or a last-used timestamp, for example.
 It is recommended that it include the time of last modification of the entry, for diagnostic purposes.

 An implementation may wish to reduce the overhead of scanning the route cache for every datagram to be transmitted.
-This may be accomplished with a hash table to speed the lookup, or by giving a connection- oriented transport protocol a "hint" or temporary handle on the appropriate cache entry, to be passed to the IP layer with each subsequent datagram.
+This may be accomplished with a hash table to speed the lookup, or by giving a connection-oriented transport protocol a "hint" or temporary handle on the appropriate cache entry, to be passed to the IP layer with each subsequent datagram.

 Although we have described the route cache, the lists of default gateways, and a table of static routes as conceptually distinct, in practice they may be combined into a single "routing table" data structure.